Emergency management service agreements

 British Columbia

-The Tripartite Memorandum of Understanding in BC ensures that First Nations have a voice in the governance and operations of emergency management services with ISC, the First Nations Leadership Council and the Province of British Columbia.
+ISC has a 10-year bilateral service agreement with the BC Ministry of Emergency Management and Climate Readiness (EMCR) for emergency services on reserve.
+Additionally, the Tripartite Memorandum of Understanding was entered into BC, to strengthen First Nations' voices in the governance and operations of emergency management services with ISC, the First Nations Leadership Council (FNLC) and the Province of British Columbia.

 Alberta